 Materials: Concentration cards

 This is an ESL vocabulary game designed to help students remember vocabulary words and definitions.
-It’s best for children, but you can even play it with lower-level adult students.
+It’s best for children and kindergarten kids, but you can even play it with lower-level adult students.

 If your students want to speak English fluently, they’ll probably have to know more English vocabulary.
 This activity is an excellent way to help them with this.